 Avoid stressing your birds.
 Keep them in familiar surroundings.
 Avoid things like introducing them to the neighbor’s new dog.

-Maintain an optimal molting temperature between 70-80 degrees F.
+Maintain an optimal molt temperature between 70-80 degrees F.

 Keep the coop and run clean.

 Keeping these tips in mind, should help the flock molt smoothly.
-Once the molting completes, their feathers will be beautiful and new.
-They will feel incredibly silky and your tender loving care will be rewarded with their delicious homemade eggs.
+After the molting completes, their feathers will be beautiful and new.
+The chickens will feel incredibly silky and your tender loving care will be rewarded with their delicious homemade eggs.